Mukulsingh27/My-Portfolio-2/README.md

 > **verify-email.php** : This file is mainly responsible for the user's email-id verification via a button which user gets in the email.

 > **xkcd.php** : The mail file of the project, responsible for fetching comics details from xkcd and mails  (inline with attachment) to the user's email-id every time whenever a cron job is executed.
-Also, send a unsubscribe link button in every email.
+Also, send a unsubscribe link button in every email.( this file is stored in a non-public directory and cannot be accessed by anyone on server )

 > **unsubscribe.php** : This file allows users to get unsubscribed on their wish via a button that user's get in the mail with comic attachments.
 On successful unsubscription user's data get deleted from the database.